 Love the church.
 Loving our spouses and children means showing them why we love the church.
 Sadly, one symptom of some believers’ “family idolatry” is the inclination to isolate families not only from the influences of our increasingly pagan culture but also from the communion of the body of Christ.
 Christ gave His church the spiritual gifts that help us grow together toward maturity (Eph.
 4:11–16).
 God embedded His directives to parents (Deut.
 6:5–9; Eph.
 6:4) in documents addressed to His whole people: “Hear, O Israel” (Deut.
 6:4) and “the saints in Ephesus” (Eph.
 1:1).
 We love our spouse and children best as we help them “catch” our own love for Christ’s church.

-Dr. Dennis E. Johnson is professor emeritus of practical theology at Westminster Seminary California and a teaching elder in the Presbyterian Church in America.
+Dr. Dennis E. Johnson is professor emeritus of practical theology at Westminster Seminary California and assistant pastor of Westminster Presbyterian Church in Dayton, Tenn.
 He is author of several books, including Walking with Jesus through His Word and Him We Proclaim.